f-squirrel/f-squirrel.github.io/_posts/2023-05-14-thoughts-about-microservices.md

 Microservices promoted at least one new job title: DevOps.
 Originally DevOps had nothing to do with the cloud, but who remembers that?
 Eventually, every little company needed a DevOps, software architect, a solution architect, and a few other architects.
 Otherwise, who would remember how all your thousand microservices talk to each other or how to deploy this monstrosity?

-Right before the whole industry jumps back to monolith just because "microservices are not cool anymore" or "FAANG use monolith".
-I would like to look closer at the Amazon Prime case.
+Before the whole industry jumps back to monolith just because "microservices are not cool anymore" or "FAANG use monolith", I would like to look closer at the Amazon Prime case.

 The first bottleneck was related to orchestration management, which I am not an expert in.
 But it sounds a bit like an issue of AWS itself to me.
 However, the second one looked more interesting.
 Let me quote here: